 Braziers v Guttman 2020

-See the full details of the Tenancy Tribunal case Braziers Ltd v Guttmann TT 4251455
+Full details of the case: Braziers Ltd v Guttmann TT 4251455

 Accidental Tenant Damage vs Careless Tenant Damage

 As we’ve mentioned, the Act’s definition of the difference between accidental and careless damage could be better, and we are now seeing the results of this coming through the Tenancy Tribunal process.
 Here’s our overview:

 Accidental damage is something caused by the tenant, but outside their control (for example, tripping and putting a knee through a wall).

 Careless damage is caused through lack of attention or concern for the consequences (for example, leaving a stove on while you go to do something else).

 But ultimately these guidelines will be up for subjective judgement.
 We expect to see more disagreements between tenants and landlords over who’s liable for damage.
 If you’re a landlord that’s applying to the Tenancy Tribunal to see what they think, you should be prepared to prove that damage was caused intentionally – or at least carelessly to avoid paying an excess.

 We believe a clearer division between what is accidental and careless tenant damage is needed.
 If no clear interpretation can be made then ideally all tenant damage – whether careless or accidental – should be treated as the responsibility of the tenant (up to the smaller of the excess or four weeks rent).